8 December 2009

-Behind the Lines: The Year's Best Cartoons 2008, an exhibition exploring the twists and turns of another eventful year in Australian politics, has been opened by the Hon Peter Garrett, Minister for the Environment, Heritage and the Arts at the National Museum of Australia.
+Mike Bowers was speaking at Behind the Lines: The Year's Best Cartoons 2009, an exhibition exploring the twists and turns of another eventful year in Australian politics which opened today at the National Museum of Australia in Canberra.

 The cartoons in this year's exhibition represent the best Australian political cartoons sourced by the National Museum throughout the year.
 Artists include Bill Leak, Cathy Wilcox, John Spooner, David Rowe, Geoff Pryor, David Pope, Mark Knight and First Dog On The Moon.